Quantitative easing hopefuls may be disappointed as Draghi plays for time

 Others are not so sure.

-With euro zone bond yields already at record lows, the impact of a QE programme could be limited while banishing any pressure on governments to pursue structural economic reforms.
+With euro zone bond yields already at record lows, the impact of a QE program could be limited while banishing any pressure on governments to pursue structural economic reforms.

 "The ECB council will likely worry about the moral hazard aspects of QE, which could easily tempt governments in Italy, France and elsewhere to go even slower on reforms," Morgan Stanley analysts said in a research note.